5 steps to managing risk

 Implementing lone worker monitoring

 You may decide that a control measure you need to put in place is lone worker tracking.
 HSE advise that any monitoring system needs to be embedded into your organisation so it is well understood by workers.
-You must put clear procedures in place because effective means of communication are essential.
+You must put a clear Lone Working Policy and Procedures in place because effective communication is essential.
 At Trackplot we are here to help you provide a safe working environment.
 We can use your risk assessments to scope a lone worker monitoring solution fit for your operations.
 We provide comprehensive training and responsive customer support to encourage early user engagement and adoption.

 “I’ve found Trackplot to give me, my wife and my daughter peace of mind.
 As my clients have become more aware of lone worker technology and the benefits it can bring to health and safety, the knock on effect has been that it is now much easier to create robust Lone Working Risk Assessments for specific projects.
 Some of my clients have direct experience of using the Trackplot system for their own employees and this knowledge adds credibility and strengthens the confidence they have in my professionalism.”